 Of particular interest to our goal at hand is the PowerShellExecute method described in the SharpSploit Quick Command Reference.

 Cool!
 It uses Matt Graeber’s (@mattifestation) AMSI bypass and Lee Christensen’s (@tifkin_) PowerShell logging bypass too.
 That’s handy!
 The key piece here for bypassing Windows Defender with our payload is the AMSI bypass.

-OK, so let’s get started with the steps for how to get that PowerShell Empire payload past Anti-Virus solutions like Windows Defender.
+Now to get started getting that PowerShell Empire payload past Anti-Virus solutions like Windows Defender.

-We are going to use SharpGen, also developed by @cobbr_io as a way to package up the SharpSploit functionality we want inside of an executable file.
-As a pre-requisite to building our executable you will need to install the .NET Core SDK which you can find here.
+We are going to use SharpGen, also developed by Ryan Cobb, as a way to package up the SharpSploit functionality we want inside of an executable file.
+Before building this executable, you will need to install the .NET Core SDK which you can find here.

 Windows Defender does not get a warm and cozy feeling about the files in the SharpGen github repo.
-If you are following these steps on a system with Windows Defender you should add a folder to the exceptions list in the Windows Defender settings.
-From within this folder you can work with the SharpGen code without interference.
-Now, pull down the SharpGen code from github (into your folder not being protected by Windows Defender).
+If you are crafting your C2 on a system with Windows Defender, you should add a folder to the exceptions list in the Windows Defender settings.
+From within this folder, you can work with the SharpGen code without interference.
+Now, pull down the SharpGen code from github (into the folder you added to Windows Defender’s exceptions list).
 You can use Git For Windows to run this command:

 git clone https://github.com/cobbr/SharpGen.git